Anti-Korean sentiment in China: Contemporary cultural issues

 In 2005, anti-South Korean sentiments in China became a major trend as China began disputing South Korea's attempts to register the Gangneung Danoje Festival as a UNESCO intangible cultural heritage.
 China claimed the Gangneung Danoje Festival derived from the Chinese Dragonboat Festival, and pursued a joint-registration of Gangneung Danoje Festival and Chinese Dragonboat Festival.

 South Korea held the position that the Gangneung Danoje Festival is a unique cultural tradition of Gangneung, Korea, completely different from the Chinese Dragonboat Festival, and rejected Chinese contentions for joint-registration.
 Despite Chinese opposition, UNESCO has registered the Gangneung Danoje Festival as an intangible cultural heritage.
 Upon registration, the Chinese media began making accusations of South Korea stealing Chinese culture, and expressed regret and humiliation at losing Chinese Dragonboat Festival to South Korea.

 The UNESCO intangible heritage controversy was followed by a series of similar accusations from the Chinese media and the Chinese internet.
 In 2007, rumors from the Chinese media that South Korea is attempting to register Chinese characters at UNESCO has generated significant controversy.
 These reports has also spread to Hong Kong and Taiwanese media.

 Influenced by these issues, South Korea was elected as the most hated country in an internet survey on Chinese netizens, according to Chinese news (国际先驱导报) in 2007.
 However, despite the internet debate, China's view of Korea is generally fine.
 One survey reports "good relations" reached 50.2% of the respondents, the "general" up to 40.8% while "an anti-Korean sentiment" of the small proportion of respondents was only 4.4 to 6.1%.

 As a result of the anti-Korean sentiment in China, several Korean companies who have gained footholds in the country have also suffered.
 In June 2017, for instance, South Korean automaker Hyundai experienced a 64 percent drop in sales while its Kia division sustained a 58-percent decline.
 By 2018, the Lotte Group is also mulling the sale of its department stores in China blaming the persistent wave of anti-Korean backlash.

-On 13 October 2020, RM, a member of the BTS, made a speech about the Korean War, where he told South Korea shared history of pains with the United States.
-This has caused uproar in China and Chinese-run media had rallied to lash out BTS for what they perceived as bias and denial of China's contribution and Chinese netizens have called to boycott anything Korea and Koreans, despite China fought against South Korea at the time.
+On 13 October 2020, RM, a member of BTS, made a speech about the Korean War, where he told South Korea shared a history of pains with the United States.
+This caused uproar in China, and Chinese-run media rallied to lash out BTS for what they perceived as bias and denial of China's contribution.
+Chinese netizens have called to boycott anything from Korea or by Koreans, despite China fighting against South Korea at the time.